jgolla/PI-Coresight-Custom-Symbols/TimeSeriesChart.md

     }
     ```

-1. Lastly, we want to handle resizing the chart appropreatly.
+1. Lastly, we want to handle resizing the chart appropriately.
 To do this, we need to use Highcharts setSize method.

     ```javascript
     function resize(width, height) {